opentable/octopress/source/_posts/2014-04-14-look-ma-no-unit-tests.markdown

 _Meanwhile..._

 We realised that some of the things that would be important to our consumers were still not covered by our tests.
 Things like actual HTTP responses, serialisation, and the like.
-These are things that don't always need to be tested explicitly, but, since this was a third-party-developer-facing system, we really wanted to be sure that the interface worked exactly as we wanted, HTTP headers, character encoding, date formatting, the lot.
+These are things that don't always need to be tested explicitly, but since this was a third-party-developer-facing system, we really wanted to be sure that the interface worked exactly as we wanted, HTTP headers, character encoding, date formatting, the lot.

 So, playing the role of our consumers, we engineered high-level acceptance tests, behaving byte-for-byte as we expected our customers to do.

-Now, with the triple-action protection of three layers of tests, we felt our project was the most minty-fresh piece of haute engineering we had ever layed keyboards on.
+Now, with the triple-action protection of three layers of tests, we felt our project was the most minty-fresh piece of haute engineering we had ever laid keyboards on.

 We were wrong.